Higher Than Heaven: Commercial performance

+Goulding achieved her fourth number one album in the UK, tying Adele (pictured) as the two British female artists with the most chart-topping albums.

 In the United Kingdom, Higher Than Heaven debuted at number one on the UK Albums Chart, shifting 11,818 album-equivalent units in its first week.
-It became Goulding's fourth chart-topping album in the country, tying with Adele as the two British female artists with the most number one albums.
-In the same week, her single "Miracle", a collaboration with Calvin Harris, reached number one on the UK Singles Chart, earning Goulding her first "chart double", although "Miracle" does not feature on Higher Than Heaven.
+It became Goulding's fourth chart-topping album in the country, tying with Adele as the two British female artists with the most UK number one albums.
+In the same week, her collaboration single with Calvin Harris, "Miracle", reached number one on the UK Singles Chart; it earned Goulding her first "chart double", although it is not featured in the album.
+It represented the first occasion on which she led both the albums and singles charts at the same time.
 In the second week, the album dropped from number one to number 84 making it one of the few number-one albums to spend only one week in the top 75.

-In Scotland, the album also debuted at number one on the Scottish Albums Chart, becoming her second chart-topper, and first since Halcyon (2012).
-Meanwhile, In Ireland, the record peaked at number 97 on the Irish Album Chart.
+In Scotland, Higher Than Heaven debuted at number one on the Scottish Albums Chart, becoming her second chart-topper, and first since her second album Halcyon (2012).
+Meanwhile, in Ireland, the record peaked at number 97 on the Irish Album Chart.
 In the United States, Higher Than Heaven debuted at number 125 on the Billboard 200.